stateSpaceRobotics/2020_robot/navigation/README.md

 ```

 ### Architecture of Project (along with 2019_robot)
 The following two architecture diagrams show which packages launch which other packages and what they do.
-In the current architecture, multi_robot_path_planner provides many things that should be handled by 2019_robot.
+In the current architecture, ssr_navigation provides many things that should be handled by 2019_robot.
 The proposed architecture moves these to 2019_robot in order to be more modular and focused on only navigation in this package.

 Current Architecture:
 ```
 2019_robot
-├── multi_robot_path_planner (provides robot configurations)
+├── ssr_navigation (provides robot configurations)
 │   ├── map servers or gmapping (provides map or package to build map) │   ├── stage simulation (simulates real robots and obstacles) │   ├── move_base, move_base_recovery (provides server to send movement commands to)